cowprotocol/docs/docs/cow-protocol/reference/contracts/programmatic/cow-amm.md

 To stop trading, it's sufficient to execute a single transaction to `ComposableCoW` to the function `remove(bytes32 singleOrderHash)`.

 The input parameter `singleOrderHash` can be computed with the help of the view function `hash` in `ComposableCoW`.
-Its input is the same as the parameters in call to `create` of [step 5](#step-5-order-creation).
+Its input is the same as the parameters in the call to `create` of [step 5](#step-5-order-creation).

-You can verify that the hash is valid by querying the view function `singleOrders` on `ComposableCoW` with input the AMM Safe addess and the order hash.
+You can verify that the hash is valid by querying the view function `singleOrders` on `ComposableCoW` with input the AMM Safe address and the order hash.
 The call returns `true` if the order is currently being traded and `false` after the call to `remove` has been executed.

 On mainnet, you can compute the hash, as well as verify if the hash is valid, directly from Etherscan's contract [read contract page](https://etherscan.io/address/0xfdaFc9d1902f4e0b84f65F49f244b32b31013b74#readContract).